Curriculum

 print("Hello,", name, "welcome to Python programming!")

-to display a personalized greeting.When you Run this script in PyCharm, the console will prompt for your name, then print a greeting.
+input() prompts the user for text, storing whatever is typed into the variable name.print() function then uses the value in name to display a personalized greeting.When you Run this script in PyCharm, the console will prompt for your name, then print a greeting.
 This simple example demonstrates how variables enable your program to respond dynamically to user input.

 Key Takeaways:

-) to make your code self-explanatory.Programming errors happen to everyone, especially when you’re starting out.
 Knowing how to spot and fix them quickly is an essential skill for any developer.
-In Python, one of the most common types of errors is the syntax error, which indicates that you’ve written code in a way that Python doesn’t understand.
+In Python, one of the most common types of errors is the syntax error, which indicates that you have written code in a way that Python does not understand.

 When you run this, PyCharm (or Python in general) will return an error: